 P. cystidiosus (abalone mushroom or akuratake).

-Oyster mushrooms can be easily identified by their grey-white, oyster-shell shaped cap which is attached to thick, firm stalk (stem).
-Their undersurface is featured by highly defined gills which run right from the edge of cap up to the middle of the stalk.
+Oyster mushrooms can be easily identified by their grey-white, oyster-shell-shaped cap which is attached to a thick, firm stalk (stem).
+Their undersurface is featured by highly defined gills that run right from the edge of the cap up to the middle of the stalk.
 Cap measures about 5-15 cm in diameter.
 The stem has 2-4 inches in length.

-Oyster mushroom is unique in being the only edible saphrophytic fungus preys on certain nematodes and insects from which it gets nitrogen to flourish.
-In their natural habitat, pleurotus species grow on dead and decaying logs, living tree trunks of coniferous and beech trees.
+Oyster mushroom is unique in being the only edible saprophytic fungus that preys on certain nematodes and insects from which it gets nitrogen to flourish.
+In their natural habitat, Pleurotus species grow on dead and decaying logs, living tree trunks of coniferous and beech trees.

-Oyster mushroom cultivation under supervised farms has revolutionized its continuous supply to the ever increasing consumer demands.
-Any kind of sawdust and agriculture-waste that is rich in lignin and cellulose can become suitable substrate fro its cultivation.
+Oyster mushroom cultivation under supervised farms has revolutionized its continuous supply to the ever-increasing consumer demands.
+Any kind of sawdust and agriculture-waste that is rich in lignin and cellulose can become a suitable substrate for its cultivation.
 Fruit bodies appear about 25 days after spawn inoculation.

 P. ostreatus is one of very low-caloried mushrooms.
 100 gram of fresh fungus carries just 33 calories.
 Nonetheless, this flavorful fungi is loaded natural bioactive compounds, antioxidants, minerals and vitamins that promote health.